 - Coaches are encouraged to establish effective lines of communication with team parents and players early in the season by holding a Pre-Season Meeting.
 This meeting will set the tone for your team for the entire season.
 During the meeting, review team rules and goals, review league rules and structure, assign parent roles, and address any concerns of the parents.

 - Be sure to register all players with your SRO and USA Rugby to ensure appropriate compliance and insurance coverage.
 Visit USARugby.org for more information.

-- Refer to your SRO Manual for more information on running your High School rugby team.
+- Refer to your SRO Manual for more information on running your youth or High School rugby team.